 Use WPA or WPA2 mode to achieve a balance of strong security and best compatibility.
-This mode uses WPA for legacy clients while maintaining higher security with stations that are WPA2 capable.
+This mode uses WPA for legacy clients while maintaining a higher level of security with stations that are WPA2 capable.
 Also the strongest cipher that the client supports will be used.
 For best security, use WPA2 Only mode.
 This mode uses AES (CCMP) cipher and legacy stations are not allowed access with WPA security.
 For maximum compatibility, use WPA Only.
 This mode uses TKIP cipher.
 Some gaming and legacy devices work only in this mode.

-According to the WiFi Alliance 11N specification, Wi-Fi Protected Setup is not full supported under WPA Only mode.
+According to the WiFi Alliance 11N specification, Wi-Fi Protected Setup is not fully supported under WPA Only mode.
 We will disable your Wi-Fi Protected Setup if you use WPA Only mode.

-Choose Auto(WPA or WPA2) / WPA2 only / WPA only on the WPA Mode
+Select Auto(WPA or WPA2) or WPA2 only or WPA only on the WPA Mode.

-Type the value seconds on the Group Key Update Interval.
+Type the value in seconds on the Group Key Update Interval.
 The default value is 1800.

-Type the string on the Pre-Shared Key
+Type the string on the Pre-Shared Key.

-Click the Apply Settings button to save the configuration.
+Click Apply Settings to save the configuration.